home-assistant/developers.home-assistant/docs/network_discovery.md

 Some integrations may need to discover devices on the network via [mDNS/Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking), [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol), or another method once they have been enabled.
 The primary use case is to find devices that do not have a known fixed IP Address or for integrations that can dynamically add and remove any number of compatible discoverable devices.

-Home Assistant has built in helpers to support mDNS/Zeroconf and SSDP.
+Home Assistant has built-in helpers to support mDNS/Zeroconf and SSDP.
 If your integration makes use of another discovery method that needs to determine which network interfaces to use to broadcast traffic, the [Network](https://www.home-assistant.io/integrations/network/) integration provides a helper API to access the user's interface preferences.

 ## mDNS/Zeroconf